 Over the past couple of years, we’ve had to implement both Coronavirus and Avian Influenza precautions (the UK is still a Bird Flu Prevention Zone and our birds on still under "flockdown") to keep our team and animals completely safe, as well as ironing out some issues that the winter has caused us, and we still have a little work to do first so please bear with us looking a little rough around the edges in some areas - we're working harder than ever right now and have big plans for the year!

 Can I Visit Brockswood?

-YES, after having to remain closed for so long during lockdown, we are happy to announce that we are now OPEN every day of the week (including bank holidays).
+YES, we are happy to announce that we are now OPEN every day of the week (including bank holidays).

 What precautions are being taken?

-The health, safety, and welfare of our visitors as well as the Brockswood team members and our animals are our absolute highest priority, and we are taking every precaution to ensure this remains paramount.
+The health, safety, and welfare of our visitors as well as the Brockswood team members are our absolute highest priority, and we are still taking every precaution to ensure this remains paramount.